DanielL543/scRNA_seq_multiscale_inference/README.md

 This contains the code for the analysis in the multiscale inference approach manuscript.

-To perform the multiscale analysis, follow this code file order:
+To perform the multiscale analysis, follow this code file order (the `RPM_stratified_comparison.Rmd` file only needs to be followed if doing timepoint comparisons):
 1. `RPM_cellchat_individual_TP_analysis.Rmd`
 2. `RPM_stratified_comparison.Rmd`
 3. `RPM_DEA_decoupleR.Rmd`